 - Address 1936-6 Shinya, Fujiyoshida City, Yamanashi Prefecture

 Tenjozan Park became a household name when famous Japanese fiction author Dazai Osamu used it as the setting of the folk story, Kachi-kachi Yama.
 Hop on the Mt.
-Fuji Panoramic Ropeway just beside Lake Kawaguchi and you'll be there in about three minutes.
+Fuji Panoramic Ropeway beside Lake Kawaguchi, and you'll be there in about three minutes.

 Tenjozan Park faces Mt.
-Fuji and Lake Kawaguchiko directly, so the view is guaranteed to be astounding and very different from what the other scenic viewpoints have to offer.
+Fuji and Lake Kawaguchiko directly, so the view is guaranteed to be astounding and very different from what the other scenic viewpoints offer.